 Exercise is so good for our bodies, we all know that.
 Weight loss, stretching and strengthening our muscles, even contributing to general good health and therefore a healthy immune system are all benefits of exercising.

-Now, I’m not a fitness expert, but I do exercise almost every day.
+Now, I’m not a fitness pro, but I do exercise almost every day.
 Usually in short bursts, but I get it done.

 The first thing I do is a quick yoga workout (and no, I’m not a yoga guru).
 Then, throughout the day, I do some of the other stretching / area-specific exercises in the following videos.